wxie2017/wxie2017.github.io/pages/speech/Toastmasters_is_your_stage.md

 have great meetings every time.

 I know toastmasters is the stage.
 All I need is to act.
 The same applies to you, my fellow members.
+Toastmasters is your stage.
+All you need is to act.

 Here are my tips to make the most of your Toastmasters learning experience.

-First, log in to www.toastmasters.org/login to ensure that your username and password are correct.
-How many of you have logged in to the web using your member ID?
+First, question again.
+How many of you still remember your member ID?
-(wait for some answers)
-It is important to remember your ID.
+(wave your hands up, confirm their answers)
+Please log in to www.toastmasters.org/login using your ID and password.

 After your login, please make sure you select your Pathways.
 Pathways is the foundation of the Toastmasters' education program.
 This is critical to your growth.
 It compliments your club experience